Tom Benson transformed New Orleans sports scene

 Tom Benson became a household name across the Gulf South in 1985 when he bought the Saints for $70 million after learning that the team was on the verge of being sold to parties interested in moving the team from New Orleans.
 In 18 seasons under the team’s original ownership, the Saints were a perennial loser.
 They won just 30 percent of their games, lost almost 100 more games than they won, and posted a 78-176-5 overall record.
 In just two years under his leadership, the team posted their first winning season in 1987 and advanced to the playoffs for the first time.
-During 33 years under Benson, the team won more often than they lost, going 271-256, and was transformed from a doormat into a contender and, ultimately, a champion.
-Since purchased by Benson, the Saints have earned 11 playoff berths, six division titles and captured a Super Bowl title.
+During 33 years under Benson, the team won more often than they lost, going 271-256, and was transformed from a doormat into a contender and a champion.
+Since being purchased by Benson, the Saints have earned 11 playoff berths, six division titles and captured a Super Bowl title.

 Benson was heavily involved in the operations of the NFL.
-He served as chairman of the league’s finance committee on three separate occasions and helped New Orleans become a Super Bowl host five times since he purchased the team.
+He served as chairman of the league’s Finance Committee on three separate occasions and helped New Orleans become a Super Bowl host five times since he purchased the team.

 Today, Forbes estimates the Saints to be worth an estimated $2 billion and the Pelicans $1 billion.